AccessNow/AmIBeingTracked/README.md

 #### lookup services :
 The tool uses MaxMind GeoIP insight service, this serice can be replaced by your favorit lookup provider or a database.

-To do so you can change the value of the geoprovider type on the config file, depending on it add any needed value that are being fetched.
+To do so you can change the value of the geoprovider type on the [config file](services/config.yml), depending on it add any needed value that are being fetched.

 #### Result pages :
-The result page are mainly HTML and content can be added, removed at will.
+The result pages are mainly HTML and content can be added, removed at will.

 #### Assets :
-The tool comes with some assets, feel free to use/edit/share them.
+The tool comes with some [assets](img), feel free to use/edit/share them.